sleighzy/ansible-zookeeper/README.md

 ## Inventory and zookeeper_servers variable

-zookeeper_servers variable above accepts a list of inventory host names.
+zookeeper_servers variable above accepts a list of inventory hostnames.
 These will be used in the `zoo.cfg` to configure a multi-server cluster so the hosts can find each other.
-By default, the hostname used in the `zoo.cfg` will be the hostname reported by the `hostname` command on the server(provided by the ansible_nodename variable).
+By default, the hostname used in the `zoo.cfg` will be the hostname reported by the `hostname` command on the server(provided by the `ansible_nodename` variable).
 See the example below.

 Assuming the below inventory file, and that the `hostname` command returns only the hostname and does not include the domain name.